 It takes some time getting used to a savoury breakfast with vegetables, but once you do, you’ll never look back.
 I often have roast vegies with my dinner, so I make a double batch and have the leftovers (cold) for breakfast.
 My favourite combination is a head of broccoli and a head of cauliflower cut into small florest, and a handful of Brussels sprouts (halved), and a liberal pouring of olive oil, salt and pepper, and lots of paprika.
 Roast for 30-40 minutes in a 180C degree oven and you’re done.

 Dessert for breakfast?
 Yes please!
 Chia pudding is a heavenly, very tote-able (when you use glass jars, so hot right now) breakfast that you can make in just five minutes the night before.
-My recipe is here, which you can easily adapt to anything you have in your pantry.
+My recipe (with just 2 ingredients!) is here.

 Slow-cooked corned beef (or silverside) is a particular favourite of my fiancé’s.
 When eating it for breakfast, we’ll have it with some fresh berries or sauerkraut as well.
 To make, buy the best quality meat you can get (ideally grass fed and finished), and season with salt, pepper and 5-10 cloves, tuck a couple of bay leaves under the meat.
 Fill the slow-cooker with water until the water is just a few centimetres above the top of the meat.
 Cook on high for an hour, then reduce the heat to low for another 5½-6 hours until done.
 Once cooked, remove from the water and leave to cool.
 If there’s any fat on the beef, scrape it off and discard.
 Cut into slices and store in the fridge in an air-tight container for up to 4 days.

 You can’t get much easier than boiled eggs.
-But if you’re like me and didn’t know how to boil an egg until I was about 25 – how embarrassing – just see here.
 I often have two eggs for breakfast cut in half and sprinkled with a bit of sea salt.

 These are so easy I could scream.
 (I scream, you scream, we all scream for… um… vegetables?)
 There are lots of variations around but the simplest recipe I use is to dice any vegetables (eg. cherry tomatoes, onion, zucchini) and divide them into muffin trays.
 (Diced spring onions or bacon are also a tasty addition.)
 Whisk some eggs and salt and pepper, pour over vegies until each tray is full, and bake for 25-35 minutes in a 180C degree oven.